 BeagleBoxx, a Brightfish solution, was selected to take up the challenge.
 BeagleBoxx’s mission is to increase patients’ wellbeing while improving efficiency & effectiveness for both the patient and the care provider.
 In short, making the best possible patient experience, a reality.

 In Zuyderland, this is also organised around In Zuyderland, a better experience is organised around 3 patient-centric themes:

-BeagleBoxx offered Zuyderland a fully managed iPad, all-inclusive lease, solution that consisted out of:
+BeagleBoxx offered Zuyderland a fully managed iPad, an all-inclusive lease, solution that consisted of:

 - Managed iPads with the BeagleBoxx patient application.

 - A fully integrated Mobile Device Management solution (Jamf)

 - Specific iPad mounts allowing former HIMAD bedside placements to be reused